 Proposed concept design

-The design provides a wonderful opportunity for a new green public space between the pavilion and clubhouse, improving views and public access to and from the beach.
+The design provides a new green public space between the pavilion and clubhouse, improving views and public access to and from the beach.

 A publicly accessible open courtyard is created by removing the works yard currently located at the rear of the club.